 As mentioned, Snapchat has a Discover section that offers Stories, the content outside of your child’s friends.
 These content ranges from advertisements to publications to posts by some popular users.
 Like Instagram and other social networks, the more clicks a content gets, the more likely it is to appear first.
 To get more clicks, the content must stand out and attract attention.

 You can easily guess that the topic that always gain huge attention: Pornography.

 How can I keep my kids safe from pornography on Snapchat?

-So, to protect your kids from pornographic content on Snapchat, sometimes it’s not enough to educate and chat with them.
-As mentioned, pornography often receives a lot of attention from the users, so it is easier to be displayed on the Discover, and your child can have a high risk of accidentally exposing it.
+- Make your kids trust you!
+Regularly ask how they feel while using the app so you can know if a problem arises.
+Remember that pornography often receives a lot of attention from the users, so it is easier to be displayed on the Discover, and your child can have a high risk of accidentally exposing it.